How the Hail Estimate Calculator Works

 Hail Estimating Features

 Generate detailed hail damage matrix PDFs showing every panel, dent count, size, and price.
-Ready to present to customers or adjusters.
+Branded with your logo and company info.
+Ready to present to insurance adjusters, dealers, or customers.

 Blank Template Export